 Kali Linux is a Debian-derived Linux distribution designed for digital forensics and penetration testing.
 Kali Linux can run natively when installed on a computer’s hard disk, can be booted from a live CD or live USB, or it can run as KVM virtual machine or OpenStack instance using qcow2 image.

-We have generated Kali Linux OpenStack / KVM 64bit qcow2 ready to use image based on Kali Linux ISO with pre-installed cloud-init package:
+Below you can purchase Kali Linux OpenStack / KVM 64bit qcow2 Image Bundle of ready to use images based on Kali Linux ISO with preinstalled Metapackages (more info).

 Continue reading “Download Kali Linux OpenStack KVM qcow2 image by tuxfixer.com”